SamuelAsherRivello/rmc-core/README.md

 ## How to use

-Core library for Unity Development by Rivello Multimedia Consulting.
+This is the **Core** library for Unity Development by Rivello Multimedia Consulting.

+It includes functionality for audio, custom data types, reusable Unity UI elements, visual transitions, and more.

 Import the package into your new or existing Unity Project.
 Enjoy!